ETHS - Ethnic Studies

 ETHS 381AC.
-Issues and Perspectives on African Women and Globalism 3 credit hours
+Issues and Perspectives on African Women and Globalism (3).

 Examines the historical impact of the black experience on black childhood, growth and development.
 Emphasizes the social, educational and psychological theories, perspectives and interventions applied to black child-rearing.
 Exposes students to good practices at home, school and in urban communities that build a healthy sense of self among children.
 Focuses on contemporary issues and concerns of parents, professionals and others assisting black children with the transition into adult life.
 Course includes diversity content.
 Prerequisites: ETHS 100, 210 or equivalent, or instructor's consent.

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Special topics in human relations.
 Course includes diversity content.
 Prerequisite: ETHS 210.